 Hallway or entry way closets are very under-utilized in small apartments.
 You can take fuller advantage of them by figuring out exactly what you want to store in them and then making the room to store the items you need.
 For example, if you keep your vacuum in the entry way closet, then install wire shelving above the vacuum to utilize a good half of the closet.

 Keep thick, puffy blankets and bedding at the tip top of the closet in storage bags to avoid dust and keep them clean.
 Then, on those shelves you just installed, you can keep a variety of items on them.
 Perhaps your couponing cleaning supplies or boxed or canned food can go in there very easily.
 If you have trouble stacking your canned foods on the wire shelving, consider purchasing canned food organizers, which are very inexpensive.

-Matching your furniture to your wall
+Matching your furniture to your wall when decorating

 This is a great design trick to create an illusion of having a bigger space.
 I have found in the past that white works really well for making a small space look much larger.
 You can also try moving your furniture to the center of the room, leaving the walls behind them for holding bookshelves or armoire for some much needed added storage space.
 Make sure you take time each month to organize and go through all of your items in your small apartment.
 Sometimes less is always more!